TST-Project/editor/README.md

 # TST editor

 This repository contains an editing interface for the TST project.
-It has been tested on the latest versions of __Firefox__ and __Chrome__ (Safari is currently not tested).
+It has been tested on the latest versions of __Firefox__, __Chrome__, and __Edge__ (Safari is currently not supported).
 To use the editor, go to https://tst-project.github.io/editor/

 ## How to create a manuscript record